Considering Adopting Through Our Domestic Infant Program?

 Like all Virginia, Maryland, and Washington, D.C.--based families working with The Barker Adoption Foundation, those choosing to work independently still participate in a general information session, a clinical intake or application interview meeting, all required parent trainings, and a home study.
 They also receive the support of Barker staff from application to adoption finalization.
 In addition, they may seek support from Barker’s Domestic Infant Adoption Family Specialist when considering a possible relationship with expectant parents considering placing their child for adoption or when preparing for their first meeting with expectant parents.
 And as with all Barker families, a social worker works with them during the home study and the post-placement supervision period.

 The primary difference in this program from Barker’s other options is that prospective adoptive parents work independently to engage with expectant parents directly and retain an attorney earlier in the process to represent them.
-When an expectant parent match occurs, often the adoptive family travels to visit and meet them before the birth.
+When an expectant parent match occurs, often the adoptive family travels to meet them before the birth.
 When the baby is born, the adoptive family travels to take custody and returns home after any local waiting period requirements are met.
 Barker provides post-placement supervision and support.

 Parent Education & Support